-- 1. Investigate, identify and itemize the themes, claims and beliefs of the child which the child claims makes him or her dislike the target.246 This may be fear ("Daddy will take us away from Mommy"), immorality ("Mommy is bad because she cheated on daddy") or rejection ("Daddy hates us"); - 2.
-Investigate and identify the techniques used to transmit or inculcate the themes to the child.247 This may be done by questioning the child in a non-judgmental manner about how he came to have the claimed knowledge, or by responding to strong emotions by saying "That seems to be a strong feeling for you.
-How does a feeling like that come about?"248;
+1. Investigate, identify and itemize the themes, claims and beliefs of the child which the child claims makes him or her dislike the target.
+This may be fear ("Daddy will take us away from Mommy"), immorality ("Mommy is bad because she cheated on daddy") or rejection ("Daddy hates us");